-The security and privacy of your data is a core part of our business, and is our top priority.
-This document provides our customers with our corporate statement regarding our data security program, and a review of the process we follow regarding our commitment to information security and compliance.
+The security and privacy of your data is a core part of our business and is our top priority.
+This document provides customers with our corporate statement regarding our data security program, and a review of the process we follow regarding our commitment to information security and compliance.

 Payment Card Industry Data Security Compliance

 The Payment Card Industry (PCI) Data Security Standard is a worldwide standard for payment card and consumer financial data protection.
 It incorporates the requirements of the Visa USA Cardholder Information Security Program (CISP) and the Visa International Account Information Security (AIS) program, the MasterCard International Site Data Protection (SDP) program, as well as the security requirements of American Express DSS, DiscoverCard DISC and the Japan Credit Bureau (JCB).
 VISA and Mastercard now require all merchants to adhere to the PCI security standard.
 Our compliance with PCI standards is certified by a certified PCI compliance services provider.

 In order to maintain PCI Compliance certification, all publicly accessible internet devices and any associated domain(s) hosted on them must have been audited within the past 3 months, and all vulnerabilities categorized as Urgent, Critical, or High severity (Level 3 or greater) must have been corrected within 72 hours of their discovery.

 Our sites are tested with industry-standard PCI Compliance remote vulnerability testing, and are tested at least every 90 days to pass all external vulnerability audit recommendations of the Department of Homeland Security’s National Infrastructure Protection Center (NIPC), the SANS/FBI Top 20 Internet Security Vulnerabilities list, as well as the vulnerability audit requirements of Visa’s CISP and AIS, MasterCard’s SDP, American Express’ DSS and Discover Card’s DISC security standards.